spcourse/sp2/20 News/unigrams/10 unigrams.md

 ## Specification

 * Create a program called `classify_unigram.py` that can read a text file provided as command line argument.
+* Read and tokenize the text file.
+* Read and the unigram files and store the data in dictionaries.
-* Use the unigram files to compute the total category score for every category.
-Don't use any `for`-loop, instead use the functions `my_map`, `my_filter`, and `my_reduce`.
+* Use the unigram dictionaries and the tokenized text to compute the total category score for every category.
+Don't use any `for`-loops for *this* step, instead use the functions `my_map`, `my_filter`, and `my_reduce`.
 * Print a sorted list with the 5 highest scoring categories for the text.
-(The formatting should be the same as shown above.
+(The formatting should be the same as shown above.)

 ### Tips